How do I protect myself from identity theft?

 You can’t prevent all identity theft but there are steps you can take to reduce the chances of your identity being stolen.

-The best way to protect yourself is to make sure that your personal information is as safe as possible.
+The best way to protect yourself is to make sure that your is as safe as possible.
 You should be very careful about the information you share online or in person.
 You should also be careful about how you handle identity documents and financial papers.
 Learn how to protect your information in the next steps below.

 Check your credit history